tranhelen/tranhelen/_posts/2019-05-25-responsivecontentdisplay.md

 You could say that art has always a conversation between society and the creator–there's no way to produce without some sort of frame.
 But I think this is an apathetic approach to it: we can change how freeing or constraining interfaces can be.

 Everyone should own their point of view without a forced collaboration.
-We'll get more out of it.
+We'd get more out of it.

 <hr class="--small">